 While doing this might sound bad on the surface, using a line of credit to help pay for essentials might not be a terrible thing — assuming it’s done responsibly.

 Using a credit card may help lighten the load while you’re searching for the next place to spend your 9-to-5.
 But this doesn’t mean you should miss any payments, since that’s generally the most important factor when it comes to your credit.
 You also shouldn’t max out your credit cards in the meantime.
 Not only does increasing the amount of debt you owe make it more challenging to pay your creditor back, it can also hurt your credit score.
 Debt usage is another important factor used to determine your credit score, and it is recommended that you use only 30% of your total credit limit(s), or ideally 10%, to maintain a good credit score.

 Paying Back Debt

 Once you have money coming in again, you’ll want to make it a goal to pay off your credit card.
 Doing so on time each month can benefit your credit score, especially if you pay the balance in full.
 By having a good credit score, you are more likely to get better terms and conditions on credit cards and qualify for better terms on loans, such as a mortgage or auto loan.

 Remember, many employers look at your credit reports as part of the application process.
 To see where your credit currently stands, you can get your free credit report once a year from AnnualCreditReport.com.
-You can also keep an eye on how spending habits, like paying off your credit card debt, are affecting your credit by viewing your free credit report summary, updated monthly, on Credit.com.
+You can also keep an eye on how spending habits, like paying off your credit card debt, are affecting your credit by viewing your free credit report summary, updated every 14 days, on Credit.com.

 More on Credit Cards: